LionelDraghi/smk/docs/tests/testrec.md

   Run:
   `smk`

-  Expected: nothing, situation is uptodate
+  Expected: nothing, situation is up to date
 ```
 Nothing to run
 ```